Shubham-18-10-1998/Obsidian/RESOURCES/Java/Recap for OOPs III.md

 	- Fail Faster
 - You Aren't Gonna Need it (YAGNI)
 	- Only keep what is needed or code that will be called.
+- Law of Demeter
+	- Car -> Engine -> Cylinder
+		- Here Car shouldn't interact with cylinder directly
+		- Hence it should interact with engine, Engine should interact with cylinder.
+		- Reason : Cause later then if cylinder stops dependence on cylinder, our code will have to change
 - Prefer Composition over Inheritance (Behavioural Design Pattern : Strategy Design Pattern)
 	- Rigidity :
 		- Parent has functionality.
 Then all children have to implement it or utilise it.